 The company distributes its printers and related products via IT resellers, direct marketing resellers, and copier dealers.
 It markets it software through a direct sales force, as well as a network of third-party resellers.

 Lexmark has maintained profitability by restructuring on a regular basis, including headcount reductions.
-It 2012 it announced that it would begin exiting the inkjet market and in 2013 agreed to sell its inkjet technologies and assets, including a manufacturing plant in the Philippines, to Funai Electric Co for about $100 million.
+It 2012 it announced that it would begin exiting the inkjet market and in 2013 sold its inkjet technologies and assets, including a manufacturing plant in the Philippines, to Funai Electric Co for about $100 million.

 Mergers and Acquisitions

-The company expands its product portfolio via acquisition.
-In October 2013 it purchased Pacsgear, a provider of connectivity products to health care companies, for $54 million.
-Pacsgear will report to Lexmark's Perceptive Software subsidiary.
+In October 2013 the company purchased Pacsgear, a provider of connectivity products to health care companies, for $54 million.
+Pacsgear reports to the Perceptive Software subsidiary.
 Earlier in 2013 Lexmark bought German enterprise content management and business process management software provider Saperion.
+Smaller purchases that year include Twistage (San Francisco, cloud-based video, audio, and image content management platform) and AccessVia (Seattle, print-on-demand software for retail signage and materials).

 Lexmark added to its managed print services offerings in 2012 with the purchase of Brainware, a developer of intelligent data capture software.
 The $148 million acquisition added software used to select critical data from paper or electronic documents and validate it prior to sending it to a document or content management system.
 Lexmark also boosted its Perceptive subsidiary with the purchase of Australia-based ISYS Search Software (enterprise search software); US-based Nolij (Web-based imaging, document, and workflow management software for the higher education market); and Acuo Technologies, which helps Lexmark expand its healthcare IT offerings.